 Here are a few things to remember:

-- If you have the time and space, consider reading it out loud or waiting and rereading it after an hour or two have passed.
+• Consider reading it out loud or waiting and rereading it after an hour or two has passed.
 This can help you catch any mistakes that you might otherwise skim over.

 Writing an introduction email can be stressful, but you’ve got this!